 Closing thoughts

 Whether you end up paying a flat rate or hourly rate, remember to constantly monitor how it is affecting your bottom line, and be open to considering a change in the future.
-What works for your business right now might not work a few years down the road, so it’s important to always be evaluating and tweaking your policies.
+What works for your business right now might not work a few years down the road, so it's important to always be evaluating and tweaking your billing system.